nickduran/PCED/index.md

 # Welcome to the Tutorial

 This is the main page of the tutorial.
-Here you'll find resources for learning about Prompted Computational Essay Development (PCED) Coding and how to apply it effectively in your projects.
+Here you'll find resources for learning about Potential Comparative Effectiveness Deliberations (PCED) Coding and how to apply it effectively in your projects.

 ## Getting Started